-As part of the "middle school philosophy," students attend a daily advisory in which they are instructed on life skills.
-Grade level teachers have a designated Team time in which they address student needs through interventions and discuss cross-curricular plans.
-We are making efforts to create a professional learning community in the middle school by opening up conversations between teachers, analyzing data to improve instruction, and improving our use of interventions labs.
-The schedule consists of eight 42 minute periods per day with a 1.25 hour 5th period in which students attend lunch.
-7th period consists of study hall/SSR, Choir and/or Band as well as intervention support.
+As part of the "middle school philosophy," students attend a weekly Second Step program in which they are instructed on life skills.
+Grade level teachers have a designated team time in which they address student needs through interventions and discuss cross-curricular plans.
+We are making efforts to create a professional learning community in the middle school by opening up conversations between teachers as each team has access to one another's teaming notes, analyzing data to improve instruction, and improving our use of interventions.
+The schedule consists of eight 40 minute periods per day with a 1 hour and 10 minute 5th period in which students attend lunch.
+7th period consists of study hall/SSR, Choir and/or Band, Second Step as well as group intervention support.